imwower/docker-mongodb/README.md

 # MongoDB Dockerfile in CentOS 7 image

-This repository contains a Dockerfile to build a Docker Image for CentOS 7 with steroids.
+This repository contains a Dockerfile to build a Docker Image for MongoDB in CentOS 7.

 ## Base Docker Image